nicholasnjihian/amazin_inc_pci_compliant_infrastructure_architecture/README.md

 The above represents all the important aspects of PCI DSS but it is important to note that each requirement has sub-requirements to it.
 Read [PCI DSS](https://www.pcisecuritystandards.org/document_library) and on Wikipedia [PCI DSS Wiki](https://en.wikipedia.org/wiki/PCI_DSS).

+# MY SOLUTION FOR AMAZIN:

+## Problem:

+A company, Amazin wants to set up an ecommerce platform that accepts users' credit card info.
+My solution to this problem is to make it as composable(divisible into easily understood concepts) as possible.

+## Solution:

+I have gone in depth more in my proposal.pdf file located in the root directory of this GitHub repository.

+1. Limit the scope of PCI DSS Compliance/assessment.
+My recommendation is that Amazin Inc outsources the storage and processing of their customer's card data as well as the tokenization process to another company such as a payment aggregator or payment gateway, of which there are numerous(they include Stripe, Square, Razorpay, Instamojo, CCAvenue, among others)or even that they use a dedicated merchant account.

+Network Segementation with Amazon VPCs and security groups is necessary to ensure that the scope of PCI compliance is small.
+This is important to ensure other infrastructure is not put into scope.

+2. Amazin Inc as a startup can use various open source tools as well as proprietary AWS tools to meet compliance requirements.
+These include:
+> i.
+Using Terraform and Packer to build immutable infrastructure so that we never make changes to running production instances.
+> ii.
+Using OpenVPN, OpenLDAP and Duo Security(a 3rd party multi-factor authentication tool) to provide a secure path to running AWS EC2 instances(which have the client payment processing apps), offer secure passwords, history of login attempts, user control, and multi-factor authentication.
+> iii.
+Using OSSEC or Samhain for file integrity and host-based Intrusion detection(IDS).
+> iv.
+Using Snort for network-based IDS.
+> v.
+Using Clam-AV antivirus
+> vi.
+Amazon AWS CloudWatch for centralized logging.
+> vii.
+AWS KMS to protect and rotate any keys used by our instances.